trobjohn/rivanna_llama/README.md

 Once the initial build and model download are done, you can run llama.cpp in chat mode again by skipping to `bash ./bin/run_chat.sh`.
 This initiates a CLI chat session with Mistral (or whatever model).

 That will quickly become limiting for integration with other code and research purposes.
-The more flexible -- but costly -- option is llama.cpp in server mode.
+The more flexible—but more complex—option is to run llama.cpp in server mode, exposing the model as a local HTTP endpoint that Python (or R) can query just like any other API.

 At the command line, run `bash .bin/run_server.sh`.
 This spins up a localhost running llama.cpp on port 8000.